Nishandas10/turbodocai/OCR_IMPLEMENTATION.md

 The OCR pipeline reports progress to Firestore:

 - **0-25%**: File download and initial processing
-- **25-60%**: OCR processing (scaled by page completion)
+- **25-60%**: OCR processing (all pages in parallel)
 - **60-100%**: Embedding, vector storage, and summary generation

-Users see real-time updates like:
+Users see updates like:

 - "Performing OCR on scanned document..."
-- "OCR processing: 40% complete"
+- "OCR processing: 100% complete" (when all pages are done)

 ## Error Handling